 Which Acids Are Safe for Pregnancy?

 ALL except salicylic acid.
 Be sure to talk with your doctor though because some have different viewpoints about this.

-Mature skins should focus more on AHAs to aid in the shedding of dead skin cells and the building of collagen.
-Even though the dermis is thinner in older skin, the epidermis is thicker and is harder to penetrate so the skin can tolerate a higher percentage of acids.
+Mature skin, on the other hand, should focus more on AHAs.
+This will help shed dead skin and build collagen.
+Even though the dermis is thinner in older skin, the epidermis is thicker and harder to penetrate.
+This means mature skin can generally tolerate a higher percentage of acids.

 Finally, keep the pH and percentage in mind.
 The lower the pH of a product and the higher the percentage of acids included, the more potent the formula.
 These are two factors you can play around with until you find the sweet spot for your skin.

 Should I Use Acids in a Toner or Serum?

 I advocate exfoliating acid serums over toners for a couple of reasons.
 The first is that an exfoliating serum is less likely to cause irritation.
 The second is that they work deeper and more effectively than an acid toner.